Sylvain59650/lodash-object/docs/Array.md

 ## unzipWith

-    _.unzipWith([iteratee=_.identity])
+    Array#unzipWith([iteratee=_.identity])

-This method is like _.unzip except that it accepts iteratee to specify how regrouped values should be combined.
+This method is like Array#unzip except that it accepts iteratee to specify how regrouped values should be combined.
 The iteratee is invoked with the elements of each group: (...group).